nurzhan-saktaganov/react-rbac-guard/README.md

   }

   isSatisfied(credentials) {
-    // assume credentilas is an object
+    // assume credentials is an object
     return credentials[this.permission] ? true : false;
   }
 }